oddbird/oddleventy/content/blog/2023/components.md

 Maybe the same is true with HTML components, and I shouldn't expect HTML to write itself.

-I don't think I'm saying anything new here, these same points seem to come up often.
+I don't think I'm saying anything new here -- these same points seem to come up often.
 I'm just stubbing my toe
 on a well-documented and well-marked stone.